kose-bioinfo/biscotti/README.md

 Special thanks to:

-- Valeria Gerardi – for MSA alignments, data preparation and analysis.
+- Valeria Gerardi – for obtaining a mammoth number of RSV protein sequences and assisting with data preperation and analysis.
 - [Barbara Bravi](https://github.com/bbravi) – for conceptual guidance, and suggesting the BLOSUM log-odds scoring approach.